robinmalburn/sublime-tabfilter/README.md

 ### Settings

+Additional configuration settins for Tab Filter can be altered via `Preferences > Package Settings > Tab Filter > Settings - User`

+##### Captions

 Tab Filter can be configured to show or hide additional captions relating to the state of each open tab.
-The captions include: `Current File`, `Unsaved File`, `Unsaved Changes` and `Read Only`.
-These additional captions default to being shown, but can be hidden via `Preferences > Package Settings > Tab Filter > Settings - User`
+The captions include: *Current File*, *Unsaved File*, *Unsaved Changes* and *Read Only*.
+Captions are shown by default, but this behaviour can be changed by setting the `show_captions` setting to `false`.

+##### Path/Filename Filtering

+By default, Tab Filter only shows the basename of open tabs (where they're really files and not just buffers, of course).
+This configuration can be changed to instead show and therefore allow filtering by the full, non-common path of the file instead by changing the `include_path` option to `true`.

 ## License